srikanthvaijapur/SQL_MountBlue/sql.md

 #### output:
 ![output](https://media.geeksforgeeks.org/wp-content/uploads/table31.png)

-<B>3.RIGHT JOIN:</B> RIGHT JOIN is similar to LEFT JOIN.
-This join returns all the rows of the table on the right side of the join and matching rows for the table on the left side of join.
-The rows for which there is no matching row on left side, the result-set will contain null.
+<B>3.
+RIGHT JOIN:</B> RIGHT JOIN is similar to LEFT JOIN.
+This join returns all the rows of the table on the right side of the join and matching rows for the table on the left side of the join.
+The rows for which there is no matching row on the left side, the result-set will contain null.
 RIGHT JOIN is also known as RIGHT OUTER JOIN.

 ![Rigth Join](https://www.w3schools.com/sql/img_rightjoin.gif)